emilyferguson989/FishSense_237D_SP21/README.md

 `Noise Filtering/` Code used to filter noise from underwater images

-`images/` Images used to demonstrate project
+`images/` Images used to demonstrate the project

 ### Installation
 0. Install the realsense library following the instructions from Intel realsense: https://github.com/IntelRealSense/librealsense